Sheriff says he has no authority to enforce COVID-19 restrictions

 Elsewhere there is a 50 percent limit on in-person businesses serving the public.

+“I feel it is a shame that it has to be done,” Fyock said about those latest orders.

-In Indiana County, Fyock said there is no ordinance on the county level dealing with such restrictions, as one would find on the state level or on the local level in communities such as State College.
+The sheriff said there is no ordinance on the Indiana County level dealing with such restrictions, as one would find on the state level or on the local level in communities such as State College.

-The borough of Indiana considered putting the force of a local ordinance behind state COVID-19 restrictions earlier this year, but borough council tabled the ordinance.
+The borough of Indiana considered putting the force of a local ordinance, similar to that in State College, behind state COVID-19 restrictions earlier this year, but borough council tabled the ordinance.

-As for the governor’s latest orders, Fyock said, “I feel it is a shame that it has to be done.”
+Still, Schawl said, his officers “have been and will continue engaging in approaches intended to promote and assure the peace, safety and comfort of all Indiana Borough residents, businesses and visitors.
+We have investigated and continue to investigate reported and observed violations within Indiana Borough.”

+To date, the chief said, his department’s approach has not resulted in the issuance of citations for acts in defiance of public health and safety orders, but that remains an option.

 Fyock compared his decision with those made by sheriffs James Albert in Westmoreland County and Marcus Simms in Greene County.